igvteam/igv-webapp/README.md

 web server, e.g.  Apache, Flask, Tomcat, nginx, or Amazon S3.
 You can install it from a pre-built distribution package or by building it from source code.
 To run the app, refer to your web server documentation for information on serving web content.
 Some examples are provided in the section on **Running the app** below.

-### 1. Prebuilt packages
+### Option 1: Download a pre-built package

-A pre-built zip containing can be downloaded from [https://igv.org/app-archive](https://igv.org/app-archive).
+A zip file containing the pre-built app can be downloaded from [https://igv.org/app-archive](https://igv.org/app-archive).

-### 2. Building from source code
+### Option 2: Build from source code

 * Requirements
   * Node >= v8.11.4